redhat-cip/software-factory/docs/managesf.rst

 Response

-If successfully restore, HTTP status code 200 is returned.
+If successfully restored, HTTP status code 200 is returned.
 It may take sometime for SF REST API to return an HTTP reponse.

 CLI